 - Completion of Royal Australasian College of Physicians (RACP) Basic Physician Training, including the RACP written and clinical examinations

-- Employment in an appropriate Advanced Training position
+- Employment in an accredited Advanced Training position

-- Refer to the Royal Australasian College of Physicians for further information in relation to selection into the training program
+- Refer to the Royal Australasian College of Physicians for further information about selection into the training program

 Total Training Time

-- 24 months (full-time) core training (including three months General and Acute Care Medicine and 12 months in medical specialities)
+- 24 months (full-time) core training (including 3 months General and Acute Care Medicine and 12 months in medical specialties)

 - Maximum of 12 months non-core training

-- Minimum of 24 months (full-time) core training (including a minimum of nine months General Paediatric Medicine, three months Paediatric Emergency Medicine, three months Neonatology in a perinatal unit, and three months in a Paediatric medical speciality)
+- Minimum of 24 months (full-time) core training (including a minimum of 9 months General Paediatric Medicine, 3 months Paediatric Emergency Medicine, 3 months Neonatology in a perinatal unit, and 3 months in a Paediatric medical speciality)

 - Maximum 12 months (full-time) non-core training